ubc-library-rc/r-microdata/content/R_example.md

 nav_order: 10
 ---

-# Practial example of data analysis in R
+# Practical example of data analysis in R

-## Reading in sav files into R
+## Reading in .sav files into R

 Most of the time, survey data is provided as .sav files.
 Because .sav is not a standard format that R can read, an <strong>additional library is required to read in the .sav file </strong>.
 Here, we use the package `haven`.